Celarye/paperback-themes/README.md

 ## Theme creation
 ### Info regarding theme creation for the app.

-There is a [Python](https://www.python.org/) program on the Github which you can use to make your own theme, you will need to [install Python 3](https://www.python.org/downloads/) to run it however.
+There is a [Python](https://www.python.org/) program in the Github repository which you can use to make your own theme, you will need to [install Python 3](https://www.python.org/downloads/) to run it however.
 And feel free to DM Celarye on Discord the themes you made so he can add them to the public theme repository and Paperback Discord.

 > ***DISCLAIMER:***
 >